SAP/luigi/docs/navigation-configuration.md

 LuigiClient.linkManager().fromContext('project').withParam({sort: 'asc'}).navigate('sample_1/products');
 ```

-You can also navigate directly from any other Node:
+You can also navigate directly from any other node:

 ```
 LuigiClient.linkManager().withParam({sort: 'asc'}).navigate('/something/sample_1/products');